 Bachelor of Science in Mathematical Economics - Actuarial Sciences Concentration

-The Mathematical Economics with the Actuarial Science Concentration seeks to prepare students for careers as actuaries.
+The Mathematical Economics degree with the Actuarial Science Concentration seeks to prepare students for careers as actuaries.
 Actuaries use a combination of strong analytical skills, business knowledge, and an understanding of human behavior to manage risk.
+Actuaries typically work for health, life, and property insurance companies, but individuals with actuarial training may work in many other areas such as banking, investment, energy, government, employee benefits, predictive analytics, and many more.

 |B.S.
 IN MATHEMATICAL ECONOMICS (ACTUARIAL) - ADMISSION COURSES (13 hours)|